kachiann/kachiann/README.md

 :fireworks: I'm a Data Scientist with a PhD in Mathematics and experience in research.

+⭐ Streamlining the machine learning lifecycle for efficient model deployment and management in MLOps.

 <b>😄How to reach me😄</b>
 <p>Send me a message via LinkedIn⚡</p>
 <p>